mandira-sawkar/mandira-sawkar.github.io/_pages/cv.md

 Cover Letter
 ------
 I work at [Amazon International Machine Learning](https://www.amazon.science/working-at-amazon/how-rajeev-rastogis-machine-learning-team-in-india-develops-innovations-for-customers-worldwide), where I research and train models for AutoML and NLP projects.
-I helped build and currently lead Tech efforts for an AutoML platform, EPS.
+I helped build and currently lead Science efforts for an AutoML platform, EPS.
 EPS has been used by internal teams to deploy 1,000+ models across 14 Amazon websites, driving $550 million revenue for Amazon businesses like [Subscribe and Save](https://www.amazon.com/b?node=5856181011).
 My Science work has been published internally at [Amazon Machine Learning Conference (AMLC)](https://www.amazon.science/videos-webinars/amazons-annual-machine-learning-conference-featured-presentations-from-thought-leaders-within-academia) and adopted in external features like [AutoGluon's `infer_limit` feature](https://auto.gluon.ai/0.4.0/tutorials/tabular_prediction/tabular-indepth.html#inference-speed-as-a-fit-constraint).
-I am currently interested in NLP modeling for a task-oriented chatbot which answers factual products-related questions on [amazon.in](https://www.amazon.in/).
+Since early 2022, I have been interested in NLP modeling for a task-oriented chatbot which answers factual product-related questions on [amazon.in](https://www.amazon.in/).

 Education